AlGepe/OmniSnippets_JS/docs/customJS/codeBasics/specialCousins.rst

 References
 ----------

-As with all other technical information about javscript, we recommend you to check out the official documentations.
-We suggest you check out `Loops and Iterations section <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration>`__ for all but the switch statement.
+As with all other technical information about javascript, we recommend you to check out the official documentations.
+We suggest you check out `Loops and Iterations section <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Loops_and_iteration>`_ for all but the switch statement.

-If you are interested in learning more about the ``switch ... case`` statementm, you can visit the corresponding `page on the MDN site <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch?`__
+If you are interested in learning more about the ``switch ... case`` statementm, you can visit the corresponding `page on the MDN site <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch?>`_

 .. rubric:: Footnotes

 .. [#f1] There are ways to implement this behaviour using only a while loop.